hojelse/fcdm/natural_deduction/README.md

       b
 ```

+With some context applied, the following reads:

+We assume that its snowing.
+We also assume that when its snowing its cold.
+Therefore we can conclude that its cold.

 ```
 Its snowing    Its snowing → Its cold ───────────────────────────────────── →E
               Its cold
 ```

 See the full list of inference rules in the section below or in the document [Rules of Natural Deduction in Predicate Logic.png](https://github.com/hojelse/fcdm/blob/master/natural_deduction/README.md)